Mercado Pago

 Mixed-sale flow

-One of the most impactful decisions was redesigning the transaction flow to natively support mixed carts — combining catalog items and custom amounts in a single checkout.
-Previously these were two separate, incompatible modes.
+Research showed merchants frequently needed to combine catalog items with custom amounts in a single transaction.
 The new design unified them through a shared cart model accessible from both the value entry screen and the catalog tab.

-Research showed that cashier staff needed to identify items fast — especially in busy, counter-top environments.
+Research showed that cashier staff needed to identify items fast.
 We introduced a color assignment system for both categories and individual items.
-Merchants could assign colors during setup; at point of sale, the visual language reduced scan time and cognitive load significantly during usability testing.
+Merchants could assign colors during setup reducing scan time and cognitive load significantly during the checkout process.

 Outcomes after launch